-The K1 is quite slow to boot when powered up but is very quick with the autofocus.
+The Pentax K1 is quite slow to boot when powered up but is very quick with the autofocus.
 It also has fast single-shot times.

 An almost signature feature of the Pentax brand of DSLRs has come to be its competitive pricing.
 It packs a lot of features for its price and compared to other DSLRs of the same class.

-What’s not great about this model?
+What’s not great about the Pentax K1?

-- You will notice that when it comes to full frame lenses, the K1 has enough to choose from but a comparatively limited choice.
+- You will notice that when it comes to full frame lenses, the Pentax K1 has enough to choose from but a comparatively limited choice.

 - The video mode continues to be a neglected area in the Pentax models with a frame rate of only 30 fps while the latest technology has gone up to 4k recording.
 The output of the video over HDMI is also poor.